dakindre/Homelike/README.md

 ### Task D
 The two insights I looked for in the data are:
-1. Top 10 campaign conversion rates with over 50 unique sessions
+1. Top 10 campaign conversion rates with over 50 unique sessions.
+I counted all conversions even if there were more than one per session.
+The assignment did not specify either way.

 ![alt text](/campaign_conversions.PNG)